 When your operation has been completed, you’ll be moved to the recovery room where you may receive oxygen through tubes or a mask to help make you feel less groggy and woozy.
 Once your surgical team is happy that you’re recovering well from the operation, you’ll be moved back to your room or the ward.
 Once there, you’ll usually need to take pain relief medicine when the analgesic medication given to you as part of your general anaesthetic starts wearing off.

 It’s only natural to want to lie in bed and sleep after an operation – you may, after all, feel tired or exhausted immediately afterwards and perhaps even for a few days.
-But experts now believe the sooner you start getting out of bed and moving around, the faster you’ll recover.
+But it’s now thought that the sooner you start getting out of bed and moving around, the faster you’ll recover.

 One of the things you medical team will want to make sure of is that you don’t develop a blood clot called a deep vein thrombosis (DVT) after having your operation.

-Being under general anaesthetic for more than an hour during an operation is the most common cause of DVTs.
+Having surgery is one of the common causes of DVTs (v).
 This is because while you’re under anaesthetic your legs don’t move and your muscles are temporarily paralysed.
 This makes the blood flow in your leg veins slow right down, which can make a clot more likely.

 Lying still in bed after your operation doesn’t help either, as your muscles need to be working to get the blood flow rate back to normal.
 However, your DVT risk should be assessed before your operation, and you may be given compression stockings to wear while you’re in surgery and recovering afterwards, and even when you return home.
 Getting up and moving around as soon as possible after your operation will also help to get the blood in your leg veins flowing normally again.